ubaidurrehman87/ubaidurrehman87/README.md

 - 👋 Hi, I’m @ubaidurrehman87
 - 👀 I’m interested in Full Stack Application Development.
-- 🌱 I’m currently learning DevOps.
+- 🌱 I’m a JAVA Developer.
 - 💞️ I’m looking to collaborate on Nodejs Application.
 - 📫 How to reach me visit https://www.ubaidurrehman.com